jackpf/kraken-scheduler/README.md

 This application creates automated buy orders for cryptocurrencies on [Kraken](https://www.kraken.com/) based on your configuration, with email alerts on order placements and status (currently requires GMail).

+Disclaimer: this application isn't affiliated with Kraken in any way, and I take no responsibility for incorrectly placed orders.

 ## Prerequisites

 - You must create a Kraken API key to run the scheduler, see https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-